Witt vector affine Springer fibers: Introduction

 A common practice in the study of the orbital integrals $O_\ga(1_{G(\cO)})$ is to relate them to analogous integrals defined on the Lie algebras.
 That is to say, for each element $\ga\in\fg(F)$, one considers the orbital integral

-whose geometrization is the Witt vector affine Springer fiber for the element $\ga$ in the Lie algebra.
+whose geometrization is the Witt vector affine Springer fiber $X_\ga^\fg$ for the element $\ga$ in the Lie algebra.
 As in the group case, its set of $k$-points is described by

-If one replaces the field $F$ (resp. its valuation ring $\cO$) in this description by the Laurent series field $k((t))$ (resp. power series ring $k[[t]]$), then we get the set of $k$-points of the usual affine Springer fibers, whose basic geometric properties and dimension formula are established in \cite{KL}, \cite{Be96}, see also \cite{Ngo10} and generalizations in \cite[Appendix]{OY}.
+If one replaces the field $F$ (resp. its valuation ring $\cO$) in this description by the Laurent series field $k((t))$ (resp. the power series ring $k[[t]]$), then we get the set of $k$-points of the usual affine Springer fibers, whose basic geometric properties and dimension formulae are established in \cite{KL}, \cite{Be96}, see also \cite{Ngo10} and the generalizations to tamely ramified groups in \cite[Appendix]{OY}.
 Our first main result is concerned with the analogous statements in the mixed-characteristic setting.
-Since we are interested in the geometric properties of $X_\ga^\fg$, we can and do replace $F$ by the completion of its maximal unramified extension and assume that the residue field $k$ is algebraically closed. \begin{thm}[special case of Theorem \ref{thm:main-Lie-algebra-case}] Let $G$ be a split reductive group over $F$ with Lie algebra $\fg$.
-Let $\ga\in\fg(F)$ be a bounded regular semisimple element.
-Then the associated Witt vector affine Springer fiber $X_\ga^\fg$ is represented by a finite dimensional perfect scheme perfectly of finite type.
-Suppose that the residue characteristic $p$ good for $G$, then its dimension equals to
+Since we are interested in the geometric properties of $X_\ga^\fg$, we may and do replace $F$ by the completion of its maximal unramified extension and assume that the residue field $k$ is algebraically closed. \begin{thm}[special case of Theorem \ref{thm:main-Lie-algebra-case}] Let $G$ be a split reductive group over $F$ with Lie algebra $\fg$.
+Let $\ga\in\fg(F)$ be a bounded regular semisimple element (see Definition \ref{def:bounded-Lie-alg}).
+Then the Witt vector affine Springer fiber $X_\ga^\fg$ is represented by a finite dimensional perfect scheme locally perfectly of finite type (see Definition \ref{def:perfect-finite-type}).
+Suppose moreover that the residue characteristic $p$ is not bad for $G$, then we have